Does TN have Caps on Medical Liability Damages?

 - And more

 Additionally, the agencies or companies that these providers work for can also be held liable for malpractice for negligent hiring practice or if there is a systemic problem that raised the possibility that a mistake could be made.
-Speak with our Nashville personal injury lawyers today.
+Speak with our Nashville, TN injury lawyers today.